Mufaddal Saifuddin: Aljamea tus Saifiyah Campuses

 Under his guidance two new campuses of Aljamea tus Saifiyah have been completed.
 The Nairobi, Kenya campus was inaugurated by Syedna Saifuddin and the President of Kenya, Uhuru Kenyatta on 20 April 2017.
 The Prime Minister of India, Narendra Modi inaugurated the fourth campus in Marol, Mumbai on 10 February 2023.
+A fifth campus located in Sidhpur, announced in March 2026, is currently in development.

 Syedna Mufaddal Saifuddin with Prime Minister Narendra Modi at the inauguration of the Aljamea-tus-Saifiyah campus in Marol, Mumbai.

 Saifee Burhani Upliftment Trust

 Syedna Saifuddin has led the Bhendi Bazaar Redevelopment Project, including the public charitable trust named the Saifee Burhani Upliftment Trust was created on 23 January 2009 with an initial corpus provided by settlors Shahzada Qaidjoher Ezzuddin and Shahzada Abbas Fakhruddin.
-The first phase was completed and inaugurated by Syedna Saifuddin on 18 May 2016.
+The first phase was completed and inaugurated by Syedna Saifuddin on 18 May, 2016.
 About 250 dilapidated buildings in Bhendi Bazaar will be replaced with 17 new mega-towers with modern roads, infrastructure, efficiently opitimised residential spaces and densely networked commercial areas.
 The philanthropic enterprise "aims to rehabilitate 3200 families and 1250 businesses which are currently living in poor conditions."
 It is expected to be completed by 2030.

 On 17 April 2025, Prime Minister Narendra Modi received a delegation of Dawoodi Bohra community members at his official residence in New Delhi, led by Husain Burhanuddin.
 During the meeting, the delegation expressed appreciation for the enactment of the Waqf Amendment Act.
 In his address, the Prime Minister commended Syedna Mufaddal Saifuddin for his significant contribution to the development of the legislation, noting his involvement at every stage, including in the drafting process "down to commas and full stops."
 Community representatives shared how the amended Act would facilitate the management of Waqf properties, including a recently acquired sites by the SBUT in Mumbai's Bhendi Bazaar.

-Heritage Restoration and Construction

-Syedna Mufaddal Saifuddin’s tenure has been marked by a concerted focus on preserving Islamic heritage. and advancing large-scale construction projects.
-His initiatives reflect a commitment to conserving historical sites of religious significance and building modern institutions that sustain the community’s educational, religious, and social development.

-Preservation of Fatimi Heritage

-In Cairo, Syedna Mufaddal Saifuddin took stridescontinued the preservation efforts initiated by Syedna Mohammed Burhanuddin to restore Fatimid-era Islamic monuments.
-Following his father’s directives, he personally oversaw restoration projects beginning with the thousand-year-old masjid of al-Imam al-Hakim bi Amr Allah.
-Subsequent restorations included Masjid al-Lulua, al-Jami al-Juyushi, and al-Jami al-Aqmar.

-Saifuddin’s approach emphasised restoring these monuments not merely as historical sites but as living places of worship, aligned with their original purpose.
-Since 2017, he has led renewed restoration projects to address structural challenges caused by rising groundwater and environmental degradation, in collaboration with Egyptian authorities.
-He also funded the renovation and construction of shrines associated with the Prophet’s family in Cairo.